rdappel/courses/pages/version-control-essentials/branching.md

 repo: https://github.com/rdappel/courses
 ---

-# Branching and Feature Development Workflow
+# Branching and Development Workflow

 Branching is one of the most powerful features of Git.
 It allows you to create separate lines of development within a single repository.
 This is incredibly useful for developing new features, fixing bugs, or experimenting with code without affecting the main codebase.